 The Scholarships for Military Children Program was created to recognize the contributions of military families to the readiness of the fighting force and to celebrate the role of the commissary in the military family community.

-It is the intent of the program that a scholarship funded through contributions be awarded annually at each commissary operated by the Defense Commissary Agency worldwide.
+The Scholarships for Military Children program intends that a scholarship funded through contributions be awarded annually at each commissary operated by the Defense Commissary Agency worldwide.

 Five hundred (500) scholarship grants, each for $2,000, will be awarded for the academic school year 2022-2023.
 There is at least one recipient selected at every commissary location where qualified applications are received.
 Additional recipients are chosen on a prorated basis.
 Therefore, more applicants may be selected from those commissaries with more significant numbers of applicants.